Why hydrogen is the future

 We need to act now to reach our climate goals

-- An increase in the average global temperature of less than 2°C compared with pre-industrial levels and aim to limit the temperature increase to 1.5°C (the Paris Agreement).
+- Increase in global average temperature of less than 2°C compared to pre-industrial levels and strive to limit temperature increase to 1.5°C (Paris Agreement)

 Vessels with hydrogen fuel cells only emit clean water